JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * GPIO40 as Output of PWM0 on sound=jack

-* GPIO45 as Output of PWM1 on sound=jack, 180 Degrees Phase-shifted from PWM0
+* GPIO45 (GPIO41 on RasPi 3B) as Output of PWM1 on sound=jack, 180 Degrees Phase-shifted from PWM0

 * GPIO17 as Output of Synchronization Clock OUT of Sound Box